There’s never been a better time for you to share your message and creative brilliance with the world.

 4. Get plenty of productive solitude and productive loafing time.
 Use your alone time well – in your creative laboratory testing out the latest vaccine for zombie lifestyles or the latest antidote to the virus of reality tv culture.

 5. Write to Lead.
 The act of writing helps you define your message and big ideas.
 The act of publishing your content consistently helps you grow your audience and spread your brand’s influence.
 With the right strategy, you can increase your impact, influence, if not your income.
 How?
 I created a booklet with 10 Kickstart Actions to get your going.
-Check it out.
+You can check out the recently revised edition of this book here.